-I am tenure-track Assistant Professor (RTD b) at the University of Parma.
+I am Associate Professor of Algebra at the University of Parma.

-Indeed, my research is in Representation Theory, with a special focus on the interplay between algebra, geometry and mathematical physics in quantum groups.
-I am interested in infinite-dimensional Lie algebras, quantum groups and braid groups, quantization and deformation theory, integrable systems, and categorification.
+My research is in Representation Theory and Mathematical Physics.
+I am interested in infinite-dimensional Lie algebras, quantum groups and braid groups, Yangians and quantum loop algebras, quantization and deformation theory, integrable systems, and categorification.

-I am responsible for the curriculum in Algebra of the
+I am in charge of the Algebra curriculum of the

-master program in Mathematics at the University of Parma.
-Courses
+master program in Mathematics at the University of Parma, including

-are generally held during the second semester (Spring).
-In 2020,
+My courses are generally held during the second semester (Spring).